oa-333/elog/README.md

         return 0;
     }

+The example exhibits the main parts of the ELog library:

+- Including the ELog library's main facade header "elog_system.h"
+- Initialization (in this case using a log file)
+- Invoking the logging macros
+- Termination

+There are several initialization functions, which can all be found in the ELogSystem facade.
-In this example a segmented log file is used, with 4MB segment size:
+In this example a synchronous segmented log file is used, with 4MB segment size:

     #include "elog_system.h"
     ...
-    // import common elog definition into global name space without name space pollution ELOG_USING()

     #define MB (1024 * 1024)

     int main(int argc, char* argv[]) {
         // initialize the elog system to log into segmented file if (!elog::ELogSystem::initializeSegmentedLogFile(
                 ".",        // log dir
-                "test.log", // segment base name
+                "test",     // segment base name
                 4 * MB)) {  // segment size
             fprintf(stderr, "Failed to initialize elog\n);
             return 1;